How to Develop a Custom Drupal Module

 2. Creating the files

-Now you will need to build a file with the extension .info.yaml (in our case it will look like my_module.info.yml) and a file with the extension .module (in our case it will be my_module.module).
+At this stage, you need to build a file with the extension .info.yml (in our case it will look like my_module.info.yml) and a file with the extension .module (in our case it will be my_module.module).

 3. Creating a directory to place the files

-The next step in our tutorial will be the creation of a src subfolder to accommodate plug-ins, templates and other files of our project.
-This will automatically load the class controllers of your future module.
+The next step in our tutorial will be the creation of a src subfolder to accommodate Controllers, Forms, Services, Plugins, Templates, and other files of our project.
+This will automatically load the class controllers of your future custom modules.

 4. Creating the base controller

-In order to create a base controller, you will need to create another directory called Controller in the src folder.
+In order to create a base controller, you will need to make another directory called Controller in the src folder.
 In this directory, you need to create the MyController.php file.
-To begin, write something into this file (for example, a primitive program with the output line “This is my first module”) to observe how it works:
+To begin, write something into this file (for example, a simple program with the output line “This is my first module”) to observe how it works:

 <?php